Syed-Taha-Murtuza/Portfolio_Projects-/README.md

 # Portfolio_Projects-
-these are all the projects I have done in Data Analytics
+these are all the projects I have done.